 Luxury Skincare: SkinCeuticals C E Ferulic Serum

 The following patented best-selling vitamin C serum comes up again and again on dermatologists’ lists of the best anti-aging products for your skin.
 SkinCeuticals C E Ferulic Serum contains 15% pure vitamin C (L-ascorbic acid), 1% vitamin E (alpha-tocopherol), and 0.5% ferulic acid.

 The serum protects against environmental damage caused by free radicals, neutralizes free radicals caused by UVA/UVB, infrared radiation, and ozone pollution.
 This antioxidant powerhouse brightens the skin and protects against photoaging.
 It also improves the appearance of fine lines, wrinkles, and skin firmness.

 Vitamin E neutralizes free radicals while improving lipids in the skin.
-Ferulic acid also neutralized free radicals while improving the efficacy and stability of vitamins C and E.
+Ferulic acid also neutralizes free radicals while improving the efficacy and stability of vitamins C and E.

 Vitamin C is a volatile ingredient and quickly oxidizes, but SkinCeuticals holds a patent for stabilized ascorbic acid composition.
 SkinCeuticals states that once applied and absorbed by your skin, the serum will remain effective for at least 72 hours.